wavesplatform/waves-lessons/lessons/EN/D. Work with assets, accounts, and transactions/c. Account definition and operations with accounts/lesson.md

     </CodeBlock>
 2. **Randomly generated seed phrase**:

-    You can specify the optional parameter of [`nonce`](https://ru.wikipedia.org/wiki/Nonce) step when creating an account from a randomly generated seed phrase.
+    When creating an account from a randomly generated seed phrase, you can specify the optional parameter of a [`nonce`](https://ru.wikipedia.org/wiki/Nonce) step.

     <CodeBlock>